Tenacity and drive are key skills for any art director in the competitive world of creative advertising

 Although this area of work is open to all graduates, a degree in one of the following subjects is likely to increase your chances:

-A postgraduate qualification is not essential but if you have an unrelated first degree, a relevant postgraduate course may help to give you some experience in the area, as well as provide contacts.
+A postgraduate qualification isn't essential, but if you have an unrelated first degree a relevant postgraduate course may help to give you some experience in the area and help you build contacts.

-- high levels of motivation and perseverance with a strong sense of belief in your ideas, plus the skills and confidence to express them;
+- high levels of motivation and perseverance with a strong belief in your ideas, plus the skills and confidence to express them

-- the ability to take rejection and criticism well and to be able to adapt ideas to clients' and colleagues' needs;
+- the ability to take rejection and criticism and to be able to adapt ideas to clients' and colleagues' needs

-- enthusiasm about advertising with a real desire to keep up to date with new developments in the media;
+- enthusiasm about advertising with a desire to keep up to date with new developments in the media

-- high levels of IT skills in relevant art and design packages, such as Photoshop and Illustrator;
+- IT skills in relevant art and design packages, such as Photoshop and Illustrator

 - acute observation and an eye for detail.

 It may take a lot of time to get your first job.
-Usually, you will need to establish your team and then build a book together and complete a number of placements within different agencies.
+Usually, you'll need to establish your team and then build a book together and complete a number of placements within different agencies.
 You could start by contacting creative teams and asking for a 'book crit' - a session of feedback on your work.
-This may be a disheartening process as it can be difficult to arrange eetings with busy professional creatives.
+This may be a disheartening process as it can be difficult to arrange meetings with busy professional creatives.

 The majority of advertising art directors are employed directly by advertising agencies.
 For a comprehensive list of all advertising agencies see the Institute of Practitioners in Advertising (IPA).